RutronikSystemSolutions/RDK4_REV2_RAB5-OSIRE_DEMO/README.md

 - By default, the „MinimalRGB“ demo is always engaged from the startup.
 - Touch the CSB1 once and you will get into „ColorCorrectionStripe“ mode.
 The USER LED on the RDK4 will start blinking in YELLOW.
 From this point, the user needs to decide if he needs to read all the OTP memory from every OSIRE LED and store it in the microcontroller memory or not.
 If you are running this demo for the first time – this is necessary.
 So to do that please touch the CSB3 button gently and wait until the USER LED starts blinking in GREEN.
 Press the CSB1 now and the demo will start.
 If the memory has been saved previously, you only need to keep pressing the CSB1 and you will get to this mode finally.
 - If you touch the CSB1 further – you will get into the „RunningLights“ mode.
 You will see how the stripe is changing the colours sequentially for every LED, they are updated once per 10 milliseconds.
+You may also touch the CSB3 to switch fast or slowly and "night" or "day" fading white light.
+- If you touch the CSB1 further – you will get into the „10 ms Color Demo “ mode.
+The colours are corrected according to the temperature every 10 ms. The colours, brightness and Night/Day mode can be adjusted using the GUI.
-- By touching and holding the CSB1 will get you back to the „MinimalRGB“ demo.
+- By touching the CSB1 once more you will get back to the „MinimalRGB“ demo.